 It wasn't until 1968 that the first real colour photocopier was made available commercially.
 This photocopier used dye-sublimation technology to print copies with colour, rather than the xerography technology used by the black and white photocopier.

-Today’s photocopiers use digital technology with integrated scanners and laser printers.
-Basically, this makes printing multiple copies with a photocopier much faster than some of the older analog photocopiers.
-For instance, if you needed 50 copies of a document with an older analog photocopier, you would need to scan the original document 50 times manually; with digital photocopiers, you would only need to scan it once, and the internal memory would store the scan and make 50 copies for you – it’s much quicker and more efficient.
+Today's photocopiers use digital technology with integrated scanners and laser printers.
+Basically, this makes printing multiple copies with a photocopier much faster than some of the older analogue photocopiers.
+For instance, if you needed 50 copies of a document with an older analogue photocopier, you would need to scan the original document 50 times manually; with digital photocopiers, you would only need to scan it once, and the internal memory would store the scan and make 50 copies for you – it's much quicker and more efficient.

 Laser Printer (1969)

-laser printer was developed by Gary Starkweather of Xerox Corporation in 1969.
+The first laser printer was developed by Gary Starkweather of Xerox Corporation in 1969.
 The first laser printers used the same technology that the early photocopiers were using (xerographic printing process), so it seemed that it was a natural transition for Xerox to go from the photocopier to the laser printer about a decade later.
 The laser printer uses a laser beam to scan a document, and uses the scanned information to determine the toner distribution to the drum, which then prints out a copy of the original document.

 The first laser printer ever designed to be packaged with an individual computer was sold with the Xerox Star 8010 computer in 1981.
 This innovative new technology came with a hefty price tag of about £8,500, which was obviously out of most people's price range.
 Today, low-end laser printers can be purchased for under £100, and for about £150 today, you can purchase a laser printer that is comparable to printers from 1985 that sold for about £3,500 at that time.
 This example really shows how fast printing technology is advancing, and how retail prices are effected, in modern times.